-CERAMICS: ARTS & CRAFTS (Eligible to be selected for State Fair)
+CERAMICS: ARTS & CRAFTS

 Exhibit Introduction: Judging will be community style on Friday evening prior to fair week.
 Exhibits will be entered into the following classes for judging: Greenware or Handmade and Beginner: Grade 3-5; Intermediate: Grade 6-8; Advanced: Grade 9-12.
-All Levels - 4-H member can exhibit 1 or more projects of their own design utilizing different techniques and project was completed in current year.
+All Levels - 4-H members can exhibit 1 or more projects of their own design utilizing different techniques and projects were completed in the current year.
 Greenware: All non-utility pieces do not need glaze on the bottom.
 If a bottom glaze is desired, only one light coat is necessary.
 Please inspect your green ware closely for rough seams and attachments at time of purchase.
 Remove stilt marks after firing.